Non-Abelian and Type-A Conformal Anomalies from Euler Descent

 In \cite{Komargodski:2011vj}, KS famously showed that $\Delta a>0$ as a positivity bound from dilaton $2\rightarrow 2$ scattering in the forward direction, mediated by \eqref{eq:SAf}.

 In this section, we pursue a similar line-of-reasoning, but make use of the \textit{non-Abelian conformal anomaly} instead of the type-A Weyl anomaly.
 Recall that the difference between the two is that a Weyl is a \textit{nonlinear} conformal transformation on $e^a,\,\omega^{ab}$ and $f^a$, whose magnitude depends on the vielbein itself.
 Here we follow the general philosophy of 't Hooft anomaly matching; since $SO(5,1)$ is an exact global symmetry of the UV and IR CFTs, we need to match its anomalies between the two in the same way that we match any other anomaly of a global symmetry.
 The anomalies of the two fixed points are

-where $A_\mu$ is a generic background gauge field in $SO(5,1)$ (not necessarily in the subspace equivalent to Riemannian curved space), and $\varepsilon=\varepsilon_{ab}T^{ab}$ is a general $SO(5,1)$ transformation.
+where $\varepsilon=\frac{1}{2}\varepsilon_{ab}T^{ab}$ is any $SO(5,1)$ transformation.
 The difference between the matter contributions to the UV and IR anomalies is compensated for by the variation of the full WZW \cite{Wess:1971yu,Witten:1983ar} term for $SO(5,1)/ISO(4)$, where $ISO(4)$ is the 4d Poincar\'{e} group.
 In this section we write an analog of the KS dilaton effective action \eqref{eq:SA} and its flat-space limit \eqref{eq:SAf} that realizes $SO(5,1)/ISO(4)$ nonlinearly.
 By construction, it matches the non-Abelian conformal anomaly; it does not directly match \eqref{eq:SAf}, because Weyl cocycles are not the same as $SO(5,1)$ cocycles, as we've seen above.
 In particular, there is no reason to expect a local counterterm relating the two, since they belong to different Wess–Zumino cohomology problems.